diego-escalante/LD35-MaelstromMayhem/README.md

 </p>

 ## [Play the game here!](https://diego-escalante.itch.io/maelstrom-mayhem)
-This game was made in 72 hours for the Ludum Dare 35 jam.
+This game was made in 72 hours for the Ludum Dare 35 jam in April 2016.
 The theme of the jam was "Shapeshift."
 It was made with Unity.

 ## Links
 * [Maelstrom Mayhem on itch.io](https://diego-escalante.itch.io/maelstrom-mayhem): Play the game directly on your browser here.